dahunsi-dami/basic-api/README.md

 - `github_url`: My GitHub repository URL for this project.

 ## Deployment
-This API is publicly accessible at:
+Again, this API is publicly accessible at:
 `https://basic-api-py.up.railway.app/`

-## Running this API Locally
+## How To Run this API Locally
 Ensure you have:
 - Python 3 installed.
 - `pip` package manager.